 Which Countertops are the Most Durable?

 There are plenty of countertop options to choose from, but which styles hold up the best when it comes to cracks, chips, and other unexpected wear and tear?
-Today, we’re ranking the most durable countertops, from wood and laminates to synthetic solid surfacing components and natural stone.
+Today, we’re ranking the most durable countertops, from least to most durable including materials such as wood and laminates to synthetic solid surfacing components and natural stone.

 While durability will depend on what type of wood you’re considering, it’s still not as durable as stone.
 Depending on how they’re treated, wood countertops are often more susceptible to scratches, stains, and even warping.